sfu-mial/DermSynth3D/dataset.md

 # Instructions for downloading the datasets

-The datasets used in this work, can be broadly categorized into data required for blending and the data necessary for evaluation.
+The datasets used in this work can be broadly categorized into data required for blending and data necessary for evaluation.

 All the datasets should be downloaded and placed in the `data` directory.